rwang2022/OCCT_route_finder/README.md

 4. arrive before desired arrival time (by default 3 hours from now).

 # If you see any bugs, or have any suggestions or questions
-You can open an issue, email me at rwang122@binghamton.edu, or submit the form on the website.
+There are three ways to contact me:
+1. email me at rwang122@binghamton.edu
+3. fill out the form on https://occtroutes.netlify.app/ (the Suggestions link in the top navbar)
+2. open an issue here